dotenv-org/dotenv-vault-ruby/README.md

 ### `.env`

-Basic usage works just like [dotenv](https://github.com/bkeepers/dotenv).
+Development usage works just like [dotenv](https://github.com/bkeepers/dotenv).

 Add your application configuration to your `.env` file in the root of your project: